crypticorn-ai/pandas-ta-classic/README.md

 ## ⚠️ Important Notice

-This repository contains a **snapshot** of the pandas-ta library at version SHA **b465491f226d9e07fffd4e59cd0affc9284521ca** (equivalent to v0.3.14b0).
-This is NOT an active fork or maintained version.
+This repository contains a **snapshot** of the pandas-ta library at upstream version SHA **b465491f226d9e07fffd4e59cd0affc9284521ca** (equivalent to v0.3.14b0).
+On top of that snapshot, Crypticorn maintains a **minimal compatibility patch for NumPy 2.x**, currently at commit SHA **d08f265001f73c78fe4cdb41f295fff86628ffc3**.
+The public API and indicator behaviour are intended to remain identical to the original snapshot; the additional commit only addresses NumPy 2 compatibility issues.

 ## What Happened to pandas-ta?